Building a Better Cow with David Lalman

 Miranda Reiman (08:31):

-Test as a group of, it's a lot of geneticists here at this conference.
-I mean, that's really the holy grail of findings because you want to find both the ones that are the low performers and the high performers, but that really suggests that we have some opportunity to
+There's a lot of geneticists here at this conference.
+I mean, that's really the holy grail of findings because you want to find both the ones that are the low performers and the high performers, but that really suggests that we have some opportunity to change.

 David Lalman (08:45):